 These spicy bakes are almost oil free: they contain harissa paste for extra zing, and harissa paste contains oil.
 Leave it out if you want it completely oil free and add in a bit of chilli to compensate.
-I like to serve them mashed into a sandwich with peanut butter and salsa.
-Yum!

 Free from: gluten, nut, soya, wheat

 - 1 medium carrot (about 80g) (peeled and grated)

 - 120 g red pepper (stalk and seeds removed)

 - 3 tbsp frozen peas (defrosted)

 - 1/2 tsp each of ground cumin, ground coriander, garlic granules and onion granules

 - salt and black pepper (to taste)

 Cook the potatoes: bake or boil.
 If you bake them, pop them in an oven dish with a lid so that the skins don't go hard.